 Finally, it is important to acknowledge that the high degree of mobility observed in this research may not accurately reflect the true extent of mobility in Iran.
 In other words, the high mobility observed does not necessarily indicate a society with equal opportunities for all individuals.
 We have provided clarification that the sanctions imposed between 2007 and 2015 resulted in a decrease in income across all income groups, with a particular impact on the top-income groups.
-As a result, there was a significant reduction in income disparity between the wealthy and the poor.
-This reduction in the income gap is likely to affect the estimated coefficients in the regression analyses, potentially inflating the measured income mobility.
+As a result, there was a significant reduction in the income gap is likely to affect the estimated coefficients in the regression analyses, potentially inflating the measured income mobility.
 To gain a more comprehensive understanding of mobility in Iran, further research is required to explore the impact of sanctions on income mobility.